Matheshmj/car_price_prediction/README.md

 - **Random Forest**: Achieved an RMSE of X and R² of Y.
 - **Linear Regression**: Achieved an RMSE of X and R² of Y.
 - **Decision tree Regression**: Achieved an RMSE of X and R² of Y.
-- **Gradient Boosting**: Achieved an RMSE of X and R² of Y.
+- **XGBoosting**: Achieved an RMSE of X and R² of Y.

 ## Future Work

-- Improve model performance by exploring additional algorithms (e.g., XGBoost, LightGBM).
+- Improve model performance by exploring additional algorithms (e.g.LightGBM).
 - Add more features to enhance prediction accuracy (e.g., car history, location).
 - Integrate the model with a web platform to allow users to compare multiple car prices.